litmuschaos/litmus/monitoring/tutorials/README.md

 # Tutorials

-This directory contains tutorials on monitoring target applications under chaos using various tools.
+This directory contains tutorials for users on monitoring target applications under chaos using various tools.

 - [Otel-demo](./otel-demo)

-  > Contains a tutorial on setting up and using OpenTelemetry for monitoring target applications under chaos.
+  > Contains a tutorial on injecting chaos into target applications using LitmusChaos and observing the chaos with OpenTelemetry.